Bearsintours/react-dashboard/README.md

 #### Write a simple unit test using Mocha

-I wrote a simple unit test using Mocha that runs test for each action type and make sure the initial state display weekly data.
+I wrote a simple unit test using Mocha that runs tests for each action type and make sure the initial state display weekly data.

 #### Make your code available on Github or Bitbucket